1 hour and 40 minutes Timer

 Writers, programmers, designers, and other creative professionals often need extended uninterrupted time to do their best work.
 A 1 hour and 40 minutes block provides the sustained focus necessary for writing long-form content, designing complex systems, composing music, or developing software features from start to finish.

-What recipes need a 1 hour and 40 minutes timer?
+Extended Mindfulness Retreats in 1 hour and 40 minutes